One customer recently called us:

 Spanish Moss Spraying

-One of the most effective ways to thoroughly eliminate the most Spanish moss is through a liquid copper application.
+One of the most effective ways to thoroughly eliminate the most Spanish moss is through a copper sulphate application.
 This application will travel throughout the entire mass.
 We limit treatments to the size of large Dogwood trees, approximately 40 feet.
 Large establishments of Spanish moss may require several applications.
-Copper, one of the main ingredients in dry fertilizer can also aid in tree and plant recovery.

 Did You Know: